SupriyaAdep/app-builder-docs/docs/customization-api/api-reference/components-api.md

 To reuse parts of default top bar ui you can import them from the [SubComponents Library](/customization-api/api-reference/sub-component-library) accessible under the `customization-api` module.

-Use the example code given below showcasing reconstruction of the default top bar ui as a guide.
+Use the example code given below showcasing a simple usecase of the api as a guide.

 ```tsx {18-26} gh="https://github.com/AgoraIO-Community/Appbuilder-FPE-Getting-Started/blob/main/customization-api-example/apiexamples/customization/api/top-bar.tsx"
 import { customize } from "customization-api";